Bariatric Support Groups

 Community Bariatric Services offers support opportunities for pre- and post-operative bariatric surgery patients as well as the general public at all bariatric services locations.
-Select a location below to learn more:
+Contact a location below to learn more about their support group options.

 The changes in your diet and lifestyle after surgery will last a lifetime.
 And you'll have a greater chance of long-term success if you surround yourself with people who understand and support your goals.